January 26th † 9:00AM

 God speaks to us in scripture reading, preaching, and song

-A reading from Ezekiel.
+A reading from Nehemiah.

 Word of God, word of life.
 Thanks be to God.

-A reading from Second Corinthians.
+A reading from First Corinthians.

 Word of God, word of life.
 Thanks be to God.

-CHILDREN’S MESSAGE Pastor Cassie
+CHILDREN’S MESSAGE Pastor Jeff

 GOSPEL ACCLAMATION